ReiniervanLimpt/weekly-nerd-1920/docs/my-css-discoveries.md

 The second SVG is a black box with small openings which were 1/12 parts wide where the black bars are the remaining 11/12 parts this shows every section of each of the 12 animation frames individually when you move them over one another.

 ### Applying mix-blend-mode
+As i explained above mix-blend-modes can be used to blend colors of elements layered over one another, the blend mode i used was:

+`multiply`
+>: the element is multiplied by the background and replaces the background color.
+The resulting color is always as dark as the background.

+Other values can be:
+* screen
+* overlay
+* color-dodge
+* color-burn
+* hard-light
+* soft-light
+* difference
+* exclusion
+* hue
+* saturation
+* color
+* luminosity